abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2d-state/exercise/readme.md

 Here inside the `<ol>` ordered list element we are calling map on the tasks that are stored in our component state.
 Each "task" from the map function is representative of a singular task object.
 We then use the attribute we created called `task={}` to pass in our task state as a prop.
 We also added the `key={}` and passed it the id of our task as React requires a unique identifier for each component.

-Here is the current code for `App.js`:
+Here is the current code for `App.jsx`:

 ```jsx
 import AddTask from "./AddTask";